dimis283/demo/README.md

 - **PHP** - Backend language
 - **Composer** - Dependency management
 - **Breeze** - Authentication scaffolding package
+- **Database Factories** - Model instance generation
+- **Database Seeders** - Sample data population

 ## Getting Started

+###  Setup Required
-Since the SQLite database with all tables is already included in the repository, you can start using the CMS immediately after following the installation steps.
-The database is ready to use and contains the necessary table structure for managing your portfolio content.
+Since the database is not included in the repository, you need to create it first using as mentioned in the installation section.
+The models and controllers are ready, and the migrations will create all necessary tables.

 ## License